Analogue Gravity: History

-Perhaps the first paper to seriously discuss analogue models and effective metric techniques was that of Gordon (yes, he of the Klein--Gordon equation)~\cite{Gordon} Note that Gordon seemed largely interested in trying to describe dielectric media by an ``effective metric".
-That is: Gordon wanted to use a gravitational field to mimic a dielectric medium.
-What is now often referred to as the Gordon metric is the expression
+The first paper to seriously discuss analogue models and effective metric techniques was likely written by Gordon (\citeyear{Gordon}).
+Yes, this is the same Gordon as of the Klein-Gordon equation.
+Gordon appeared to be primarily interested in describing dielectric media through an ``effective metric".
+In other words, he aimed to use a gravitational field to mimic the properties of a dielectric medium.
+The expression now commonly known as the Gordon metric is

-where $\eta_{\mu\nu}$ is the flat Minkowski metric, $n$ is the refractive index, and $V_\mu$ is the 4-velocity of the medium.
+where $\eta_{\mu\nu}$ is the flat Minkowski metric, $n$ is the position-dependent refractive index, and $V_\mu$ is the (constant) 4-velocity of the medium.

-After that, there was sporadic interest in effective metric techniques.
-One historically important contribution was one of the \emph{problems} in the well-known book ``The classical theory of fields" by Landau and Lifshitz~\cite{Landau:Lifshitz}.
-See the end of chapter 10, paragraph 90, and the problem immediately thereafter: ``Equations of electrodynamics in the presence of a gravitational field".
+After Gordon's contribution, there was sporadic interest in effective metric techniques.
+An historically-important contribution was one of the \emph{problems} in the well-known book ``The Classical Theory of Fields'' by \citet{Landau:Lifshitz}.
+See the end of Chapt.~10, paragraph~90, and the problem immediately thereafter: ``Equations of electrodynamics in the presence of a gravitational field''.
 Note that in contrast to Gordon, here the interest is in using dielectric media to mimic a gravitational field.